 Eyeing the Roth IRA?
 Be sure to note that Roth IRAs have income requirements that determine who is eligible to open an account.

-As of 2024, you can invest in a Roth IRA if you’re a single tax filer as long as your modified adjusted gross income (MAGI) doesn’t exceed $161,000.
-The Roth IRA income limit for married couples filing jointly is $240,000.
+As of 2025, you can invest in a Roth IRA if you’re a single tax filer as long as your modified adjusted gross income (MAGI) doesn’t exceed $165,000.
+The Roth IRA income limit for married couples filing jointly is $246,000.
 However, it’s important to note these rules determine who is allowed to open a Roth IRA in the first place.
-It doesn’t mean that anyone who is eligible to invest in one can make the maximum contribution, which is $7,000 in 2024.
+It doesn’t mean that anyone who is eligible to invest in one can make the maximum contribution, which is $7,000 in 2025 (the same as 2024).

 There are “phase-out” points depending on your income level.
 In other words, your actual contribution limits begin to decrease from this maximum as your income goes up, before you can’t invest in a Roth IRA at all.

-The contribution limit for a Roth IRA stands at a smaller $7,000.
-Those aged 50 or better can contribute up to $8,000.
+The contribution limit for a Roth IRA stands at a smaller $7,000, as of 2025.
+Those aged 50 or older can contribute up to $8,000, and there is no super catch-up limit available.

 When it comes to the Roth 401(k), you’re limited to whatever is in the investment menu your employer offers.
 Often, this includes a number of target-date funds and other types of mutual funds.